 - this headache/cold/exhaustion is my body telling me to slow down

 then you can relate.

 We’ve all been impacted by the effects of stress and excess.
-Some of us notice and shift things around and for others (like me), we let it go on for too long thinking “it is what it is” until our bodies say, “enough is enough.”
+Some of us notice and make immediate changes and for others (like me), we let it go on for too long thinking “it is what it is” until our bodies say, “enough is enough.”